azaand/IBM-Smarter-Planet/README.md

             -$ grunt package

 Running the local server
+    -$ cd angular.js
     -$ grunt webserver
     -Go to localhost:8000 in your browser
+    -All web files are located under angular.js/app